 Intermittent fasting schedules also work to improve gut health.

 On the one hand, fasting periods permit your gastrointestinal tract to rest.
 On the other hand, it starves harmful gut bacteria.

 But already shorter intermittent fasting periods work.
-Accordingly, a recent study suggests, which determines an extension of life expectancy with short intermittent fasting periods at a young age.
+Accordingly, a recent study suggests determining an extension of life expectancy with short irregular fasting periods at a young age.

-In particular, reducing inflammation, which often has its origin in the gut, slows down the aging process.
+In particular, reducing inflammation, which often originates in the gut, slows down the aging process.

 Therefore, this study also states that intermittent fasting reduces age-related diseases and strengthens the intestinal wall (Catterson et al. 201829).